 Berry antioxidants may aid in avoiding inflammation, which is linked to type 2 diabetes risk.

-Eating an antioxidant-rich diet can help the brain and neurological system stay healthy.
+Eating freshly picked black raspberries can help the brain and neurological system stay healthy.
 You can find These antioxidant vitamins in raspberries.

 After looking at the benefits and uses of raspberries, let us now look at tips on planting and protecting raspberries during winter.

-Tips for Protecting Raspberries From Winter and Frost
+Tips for Protecting Black Raspberries From Winter and Frost

 - You Should Choose Raspberry Bushes That are Appropriate for Your Zone